RaceMOP: Mapless Online Path Planning for Multi-Agent Autonomous Racing using Residual Policy Learning: Introduction

 This progress motivates us to propose {RaceMOP}, a \underline{M}apless \underline{O}nline \underline{P}ath planning method for autonomous multi-agent racing with F1TENTH cars \cite{okelly2020f1tenth}.
-As shown in Fig. \ref{fig:cover_figure}, RaceMOP uses \textit{only} 2D-LiDAR and onboard sensors for mapless path planning while still capable of robust overtaking when racing at high speed in unknown environments.
+As shown in Fig. \ref{fig:cover_figure}, RaceMOP uses \textit{only} 2D-LiDAR and onboard sensors but \textit{no} map data for planning overtaking maneuvers.
 Our method combines an \gls*{apf} planner, designed explicitly for multi-agent racing, with \gls*{rpl} to improve the vehicle's control action.
-It has been demonstrated that \glspl*{apf} are effective methods to avoid collisions for self-driving cars \cite{lin2022local} while \gls*{rpl} is used to improve driving policies in autonomous racing \cite{zhang2022residual, trumpp2023residual, evans2021learning}. \Gls*{rpl} trains a residual policy, parameterized by a \gls*{dnn}, with \gls*{drl} to amend the output of the base policy.
+It has been demonstrated that \glspl*{apf} are effective methods to avoid collisions for self-driving cars \cite{lin2022local} while \gls*{rpl} is used successfully to improve driving policies in autonomous racing \cite{zhang2022residual, trumpp2023residual, evans2021learning}. \Gls*{rpl} trains a residual policy, parameterized by a \gls*{dnn}, with \gls*{drl} to amend the output of the base policy.
 This approach helps to solve decision-making tasks for which \gls*{drl} is data-inefficient or intractable while good but imperfect classical methods are available \cite{silver2018residual}.
-RaceMOP's residual policy's \gls*{dnn} takes stacked past observations as input, introducing the capability for long-horizon decision-making when interacting with opponents.
-This reasoning capability yields an advantage compared to classical path planners that require precise localization and correct predictions of future opponent trajectories or otherwise fail to plan robust overtaking maneuvers.
+RaceMOP's residual policy's \gls*{dnn} takes stacked past observations as input, allowing long-horizon decision-making when interacting with opponents.
+This reasoning capability yields an advantage over classical path planners, which rely on precise localization and accurate predictions of future opponent trajectories and may otherwise fail to plan robust overtaking maneuvers.

-Our main contributions can be summarized as follows: \begin{itemize} \item We propose RaceMOP, a mapless online path planning method using \gls*{rpl} that outperforms classical planners in simulated multi-agent autonomous racing. \item As part of the work, we introduce a novel method for policy fusion directly in probability space for unbiased bounding of action spaces as needed in \gls*{rpl}. \item RaceMOP's generalization capabilities are demonstrated by the evaluation on twelve racetracks, including four unknown ones.
+Our main contributions can be summarized as follows: \begin{itemize} \item We introduce RaceMOP, a mapless online path planning method using \gls*{rpl}, whic outperforms classical planners in simulated multi-agent autonomous racing. \item We present a novel method for policy fusion directly in probability space, enabling unbiased bounding of action spaces essential for effective \gls*{rpl}. \item RaceMOP's generalization capabilities are validated through evaluation on twelve racetracks, including four previously unseen tracks.
 We discuss the learned driving behavior in a detailed scenario analysis. \item Our code and supplementary videos are available at { \url{http://github.com/raphajaner/racemop}}. \end{itemize}